Emotion Cognizance Improves Health Fake News Identification: Conclusions and Future Work

 \subsection{Future Work}

-As a next step, we are considering developing emotion-aware end-to-end methods for supervised and unsupervised health fake news identification.
+Given that our study establishes that there is a notable difference between fake and real news in terms of emotional profiles, we are considering ways of computationally analyzing the nature of the difference in affective character.
+Further, we are considering developing emotion-aware end-to-end methods for supervised and unsupervised health fake news identification, by blending article emotion cues with collective behavior heuristics that have been effective for fake news identification (e.g.,~\cite{DBLP:conf/ht/Gangireddy0L020}).
 Secondly, we are considering the use of lexicons learned from data \cite{bandhakavi2014generating} which may be better suited for fake news identification in niche domains.
 Third, we are exploring the usage of the affective content of responses to social media posts.

+\begin{acks} The first author was supported by the Rajiv Gandhi National Fellowship (RGNF), University Grants Commission (UGC), India (RGNF-2014-15-SC-KER-79884).
+The second author was partially supported by Ministry of Human Resource Development, Government of India (MHRD) Scheme for Promotion of Academic and Research Collaboration (SPARC) (Project ID: P620). \end{acks}